ricksbrown/cowsay/README.md

 ## Adding more cows

-As with original cowsay you can add cowfiles using the environment variable `COWPATH` and using the `-f` commandline flag.
+As with original cowsay you can add cowfiles using the environment variable `COWPATH` and using the `-f` command line flag.

-To facilitate adding cowfiles when used as a Maven plugin, Ant task or Java library you can use the provided "cowjars" (or create your own).
+To facilitate adding cowfiles when used as a Maven plugin, Ant task or Java library you can use the provided [cowjars](cowjar) (or create your own).

 The [cowsay-example](cowsay-example) project demonstrates how to use cowjars.